microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-update-customproperty.md

 The application calling this API must have read/write permissions to fileStorageContainers for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+To learn more, including how to choose permissions, see the [permissions reference](../../../concepts/permissions-reference.md).

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|